 And Judy Blackwell of zone-7 Benton, Arkansas wrote to say, “Dahlias thrive in my yard, so much so that when I inadvertently threw some away when cleaning out pots in the fall and they ended up in a nearby drainage ditch, they grew the following spring.
 No fertilizer, no mulch, no nothing.
 They bloomed all season.”
 (Editor’s note: Naturally we don’t recommend this technique!)
 (March 2006)

 Can the Queen of Autumn Take Southern Heat?

 Dahlias, we’ve always said, like it cool.
 They bloom best in the fall, they come originally from high mountain plateaus in Mexico, and they’re great favorites in northern states like Minnesota.
 So for years we’ve been warning Deep South gardeners away from them.
 But our customers are constantly teaching us (thanks!).
-For tips from five who garden in zones 8 and 9 – including expert John Kreiner of the Dahlia Society of Georgia — click here
+For tips from five who garden in zones 8 and 9 – including expert John Kreiner of the Dahlia Society of Georgia — click here.
+(March 2006)

 Dahlias for the Hungry

 Phyllis Valle of Milford, Michigan, has been buying bulbs from us since 2000.
 Here’s one good reason why: